Welcome to the Grants page

 The Rotary Foundation has issued Guidelines on how global grants can be used for the construction of low cost housing and simple schools.
 Such costs were previously ineligible.
 If you are interested, click here for the Guidelines on low cost housing and click here for the Guidelines on simple schools.

 Global Grants can also be used to support Scholarships and Vocational Training Teams.
-There are pages on these topics in public section Rotary's Own Charity (Under What We Do)
+Click on the links to find out more

 District grants are for smaller local or international projects.
 Click here for the Guidelines for projects in 2018-19.

 For District Grants there is an annual business cycle.
-Applications for grants in 2018-19 opened in March 2018.
+Applications for grants in 2018-19 closed in June 2018.
+Applications for grants for projects in 2019-20 will open in March 2019.

 Click here for the Outline Application Form.
 If your project is selected you will be invited to complete the Final Application Form which can be found here.